-A neonatologist is a pediatrician with advanced training in treating premature or sick infants.
-If your obstetrician feels it is necessary, a neonatologist may be present at your baby's delivery.
-The neonatologist works mainly in our Neonatal Intensive Care Units.
+A neonatology specialist is a pediatrician with advanced training in treating premature or sick infants.
+If your obstetrician feels it is necessary, a neonatology specialist may be present at your baby's delivery.
+He or she works mainly in our Neonatal Intensive Care Units.

 Perinatal Clinical Nurse Specialist

 The perinatal clinical nurse specialist is an advanced practice nurse responsible for in-service education, new staff orientation, updating protocols, implementing changes in practice, and translating research into practice.
 The nurse specialist may also work with high-risk patients or new parents with special needs.

 Doulas are non-medical professionals who have specialized training in providing physical and emotional support to women in labor.
 If needed, a postpartum doula can assist the mother during her hospital stay, providing breastfeeding support and guidance on caring for her newborn.
 Learn more about our hospital doula service >

 Social Worker or Care Manager